-The student should discuss first with the chair and then with committee members procedures to be followed.
-Early discussions and drafts may involve only the chair or some or all committee members.
-The student should ascertain expected turn-around times (which may vary with time of year) for each committee member to return drafts.
+The student should discuss first with the faculty Chair and then with the committee member procedures to be followed.
+Early discussions and drafts may involve only the faculty Chair.
+Once the faculty Chair has indicated preliminary approval, the student should submit the manuscript to the faculty member (and CC the Chair on the email).
+The student should ascertain expected turn-around times (which may vary with time of year) for each member of the committee to return drafts.

 II.
-DEVELOPING AND WRITING THE DISSERTATION PROPOSAL
+DEVELOPING AND WRITING THE DIRECTED STUDY